maemo-leste/maemo-leste.github.io/content/maemo-leste-telepathy-2024-august.rst

 telepathy-tank (Matrix)
 -----------------------

-We have improved upon the `telepathy-tank
+``Sander`` worked on improving the `telepathy-tank
 <https://github.com/maemo-leste-upstream-forks/telepathy-tank>`_ Matrix
 connection manager, which uses `libQuotient
 <https://github.com/quotient-im/libQuotient>`_.

-We have added the following:
+The following has been added:

-* Support for creating, joining and leaving rooms
+* Support for creating, joining and leaving Matrix rooms (both 1:1 *and* groupchat)
 * Detecting the room name and detecting if other devices leave the room
 * Support for end to end encrypted chats (previously messages would just not be received at all)

-We are working on getting the code tidied up and the changes upstreamed.
-The Matrix contacts do not show up in the address book just yet - we're investigating why this would be the case, it might be a problem in our address book rather than in the Telepathy connection manager implementation.
+While these added features are stable, we are still working on getting the code tidied up and the changes upstreamed.
+For example, the Matrix contacts do not show up in the address book just yet - we're investigating why this would be the case, it might be a problem in our address book rather than in the Telepathy connection manager implementation.

 We have also created a `UI to configure a Matrix account
 <https://github.com/maemo-leste-extras/rtcom-accounts-plugin-matrix/>`_, for